FletcherAU/jitplex/README.md

 ## Running

 Start with `-v` to see generally what the script is doing `-vv` if there's an issue.
-Issues that require your attention will be raised as `WARNING`
+Issues that require your attention will be raised as `WARNING+`

 ## Notes